-Continue reading “Anarchism and Violence”
+Continue reading “Anarchism and the Neutrality of Technology”

 Oliver Thorn, better known as Philosophy Tube on YouTube, released his latest video Data recently.
 Much of the content was stuff I was already aware of, and some I have written a bit about before, but there were a few parts that really stuck out – partly because, the very next day, what happened in the scene happened to me.

 Continue reading “Privacy for Sale”

 When I refer to the language used in academic circles as a “barrier”, I don’t intend it to be entirely negative.
 As someone who has graduated from university and has taken an avid interest in probably too many topics beyond my formal studies, I have no trouble understanding the complexity that oft times permeates academic prose, and I am somewhat exaggerating my point by throwing some relatively mild examples right here because I am guilty of the same.
 But another may read the same text and be overwhelmed by it, which is problematic when the ideas you are expressing are of great import to the wider populace.

 Continue reading “The Language of Academia as A Barrier”

 What I thought would be a rather small, local story in the South East Queensland area, having first seen the associated video on a Facebook group for QUT, has turned into a national story with the Guardian, the ABC, and social media (mainly Twitter) taking hold of it.
 I’m surprised that I’m surprised about that, and I decided against writing a post about it last night, but with more information coming to light and some interactions I have seen take place, I feel it’s worth discussing a few points.